encukou/cpython/Doc/library/tarfile.rst

    *debug* can be set from ``0`` (no debug messages) up to ``3`` (all debug messages).
 The messages are written to ``sys.stderr``.

-   If *errorlevel* controls how extraction errors are handled, see :attr:`the corresponding attribute <~TarFile.errorlevel>`.
+   *errorlevel* controls how extraction errors are handled, see :attr:`the corresponding attribute <~TarFile.errorlevel>`.

    The *encoding* and *errors* arguments define the character encoding to be